-Community Aspiration 6 Energy To work with developers to identify opportunities to maximise energy efficiency and use renewable energy Efficiency in all aspects of development.
-Linked to CO 11 Climate Change and DNP Policy 10 Renewable Energy and Low Carbon Technologies Community Aspiration 7 Community To work with NWBC, the landowners and the local community to ensure that community facilities meet local Facilities needs.
-To seek funding to renovate the Village Hall (including using renewable energy and altering the interior to Community Aspiration 8 Village Hall make it more suitable for modern users.
+Community Aspiration 6 Energy Efficiency Linked to CO 11 Climate Change and Policy DNP10 Renewable Energy and Low Carbon Technologies To work with developers to identify opportunities to maximise energy efficiency and use renewable energy in all aspects of development.
+Community Aspiration 7 Community Facilities To work with NWBC, the landowners and the local community to ensure that community facilities meet local needs.
+Community Aspiration 8 Village Hall To seek funding to renovate the Village Hall (including using renewable energy and altering the interior to make it more suitable for modern users.
 Linked to proposal to improve the public realm (including adding trees and seating) around the Neighbourhood Centre making this area a community hub.
-To work with the landowners to create a habitat rich community space called Dordon Dell on the site next to Long Street Recreation Area.
-In the map below Long Street Recreation area is shown in green stripes with the Community Aspiration 9 Dordon Dell proposed Dordon Dell in dark green.
-All linked to CO3 Community Facilities and Local Services, DNP Policy 11 Protecting and Enhancing the Provision of Community Facilities The idea has community support and the proposal is in accordance with the Borough Priorities in NWBCs Green Space Strategy 'Where appropriate, and in consultation with the local community, allow some informal open space to be developed for alternative green space uses such as new play space or for management as natural green space'.
+Community Aspiration 9 Dordon Dell To work with the landowners to create a habitat rich community space called Dordon Dell on the site next to Long Street Recreation Area.
+In the map below Long Street Recreation area is shown in green stripes with the proposed Dordon Dell in dark green.
+All linked to CO3 Community Facilities and Local Services, Policy DNP11 Protecting and Enhancing the Provision of Community Facilities The idea has community support and the proposal is in accordance with the Borough Priorities in NWBCs Green Space Strategy 'Where appropriate, and in consultation with the local community, allow some informal open space to be developed for alternative green space uses such as new play space or for management as natural green space'.
 Community Aspiration 10 Traffic To lobby and work with NWBC and WCC to provide a solution to the severe traffic congestion on Long Street Congestion and New Street.
 To explore the introduction of a one-way system to improve traffic flow.
 Linked to CO 5 Getting Around Community Aspiration 11 Community Policy H4 of the recently adopted North Warwickshire Local Plan allocates land to the east of Polesworth and Engagement on H4 Dordon for a minimum of 2000 homes (with 1675 provided within the plan period).
 This is meeting a wider Linked to CO1 Environmental housing need and about 60% of H4 is in Dordon Parish with the remainder of the site falling within Polesworth Protection, CO2 Access to the Parish.
-As a result, it is not possible to include a planning policy on the site as the site does not fall wholly Countryside, CO3 Community Services within the DNP plan area. and Facilities, CO4 Integration, CO6 Protecting the Historic Environment, Nevertheless, the allocation was an important driver in bringing the community together to work on the DNP CO7 Village Identity, CO8 Design and as the development will double in size the number of dwellings in Dordon and will change the character Principles, CO9 Housing Type of Dordon Parish, it is critical that the DNP acknowledges the allocation.
+As a result, it is not possible to include a planning policy on the site as the site does not fall wholly Countryside, CO3 Community Services nunity Services within the DNP plan area. and Facilities, CO4 Integration, CO6 Protecting the Historic Environment, Nevertheless, the allocation was an important driver in bringing the community together to work on the DNP CO7 Village Identity, CO8 Design and as the development will double in size the number of dwellings in Dordon and will change the character Principles, CO9 Housing Type of Dordon Parish, it is critical that the DNP acknowledges the allocation.
 The inclusion of this community aspiration sets out the local community's wishes for the allocation and more than begins the conversation with the developers, signalling how the new can be successfully integrated with the existing village.
 The Map below shows the extent of H4 that is within Dordon Parish.